-Emax crowns and Zerconia Lava Crowns and Bridges
+Emax crowns and Zirconia Lava Crowns Veneers and Bridges

 Dr Anthony Mobasser is an expert dental crowns, and have successfully placed over ten thousand various crowns such as zirconia, Emax, Brux-zir, pfm, pfg, empress or all porcelain feldspathic crowns which are still functioning for his celebrity clients after 20 years.
 So the bad news is that you need a crown.
 However the good news is that you can have different ceramic crown or a porcelain bridge that are very durable, strong, and can mimics your tooth color, chroma, hue, value and translucency needed.
 Porcelain crowns can now be made extremely strong so there is rarely any breakage and at the same time can look great.

 Your dentist expertise is the determining factor in which type of crown will look the best and last the longest!

 Zirconia crowns are twice harder than Emax crowns, but the Emax crowns are prettier than zirconia crowns, and to top all this off, the leucite reinforced crowns are even prettier than Emax crowns BUT they are weaker than Emax crowns.
 That is where the knowledge and the expertise of the dentist comes to play, into which crown best will suit your needs and wants!

 As of today, Zerconia veneers are not recommended, since the bond of zerconia to the tooth structure is not as predictable, compared to E max porcelain veneers.
 Zerconia is bright white, and many patient desire “Hollywood White Smile”.
 They can achieve that if the restorations are crowns.
 Most patients are way better off to get veneers vs crowns, since more precious tooth structure is salvaged.